CrowdStrike Falcon Alternatives

 Migration steps

-5. Cancel CrowdStrike Falcon once SentinelOne covers EDR program.
+5. Cancel CrowdStrike Falcon once Singularity covers the EDR program end-to-end.

-Not for: Pass on SentinelOne if your incident response depends on CrowdStrike Services threat intel plus IR retainers; staying with Falcon Complete keeps that depth.
+Not for: Skip SentinelOne if your incident response depends on CrowdStrike Services threat intelligence and IR retainers; staying with Falcon Complete keeps that depth.

 Paid plans from $6.50/mo